 Do you know how much you’re worth?
 If not, you need to find out.
 Accounting and finance professionals are no strangers to analyzing data.
 Apply the same rigor to your salary negotiation tactics.
 If you go in blind when you ask for a raise, you risk asking for too much or too little — neither of which is ideal.

 It’s important to know what professionals with similar skills as you earn in your local area, because compensation levels can vary drastically across the country.
-For example, our research shows that pay can differ by nearly 35 percent between Los Angeles and Las Vegas.

 2. Realize that timing is everything